arjangupta/resume/README.md

 # Arjan's Resumes

-Latest resume can be found under tex/arjan-resume-july2023.pdf
+Latest resumes can be found under tex/robotics, tex/embedded, or tex/combined.